UBC-CS/cpsc330-2021W2/README.md

 # UBC CPSC 330: Applied Machine Learning (2021W2)

-## Watch out for 👀 (last updated: 16/01/22)
+## Watch out for 👀 (last updated: 19/01/22)

 Keep an eye on this paragraph at the top of the readme file, I will try to keep it up to date with urgent to-dos and important things.
-Here is a check list to get started:

-- [ ] Are you able to access course [Canvas](https://canvas.ubc.ca/courses/83420) shell?
-- [ ] Are you able to access [Gradescope](https://www.gradescope.ca/courses/5991)?
-(If not, refer to the [Gradescope Student Guide](https://lthub.ubc.ca/guides/gradescope-student-guide/).)
-- [ ] Are you able to access [course Piazza](https://piazza.com/class/ky0j51i4ud64t5)?
-- [ ] Did you follow the setup instructions [here](https://ubc-cs.github.io/cpsc330/docs/setup.html) to create a course conda environment on your computer?
-- [ ] Did you complete the anonymous [restaurant survey on Qualtrics](https://ubc.ca1.qualtrics.com/jfe/form/SV_cBdllW9tZsif7xk)?
-- [ ] Did you complete the [Syllabus quiz on Canvas](https://canvas.ubc.ca/courses/83420/quizzes/453912)?
-(Due date: Monday, Jan 17th at 11:59pm)
-- [ ] Are you almost finished or at least started with homework 1?
-(Due: Monday, Jan 17th at 11:59pm)

-Also, please watch the following videos before next class on Tuesday: [2.3](https://youtu.be/Hcf19Ij35rA), [2.4](https://youtu.be/KEtsfXn4w2E), [3.1](https://youtu.be/iS2hsRRlc2M), [3.2](https://youtu.be/h2AEobwcUQw)
+Please watch the following videos before next class on Thursday: [4.1](https://youtu.be/hCa3EXEUmQk), [4.2](https://youtu.be/bENDqXKJLmg).

+There is still time to complete the anonymous [restaurant survey on Qualtrics](https://ubc.ca1.qualtrics.com/jfe/form/SV_cBdllW9tZsif7xk).

+HW2 is out and due next Monday, January 24th at 11:59 PM.
 From HW2, you will be *allowed* to work and submit in pairs!
 Allowed = not mandatory, it is up to your preference.
 It may be a bit challenging to find a partner remotely, so here is a Piazza post to help your search: https://piazza.com/class/ky0j51i4ud64t5?cid=5

 ## Introduction